satyam-jaat/CardioPulse/README.md

-I can help generate a `README.md` file for your project based on the "HeartBeat Classification" notebook you've uploaded.
-I'll assume the project is a machine learning model to classify heartbeat data and include placeholders for screenshots.
-Here's a draft for the README file:

----

 # HeartBeat Classification

 This project is a machine learning-based classification model that aims to analyze and classify heartbeat data.
 The goal is to identify and distinguish different categories of heartbeats based on the features extracted from the dataset.